 - Visitors can climb the remains of the castle's tower for views of Loch Ness

 - Drumnadrochit is the main town nearby.
-See my Scotland Accommodations Page for information about where I stayed
+See my Scotland Accommodations page for information about where I stayed

-Driving along the Loch Ness, Scotland
+Driving along Loch Ness, Scotland

 The drive on A82 takes you on the Western shore of Loch Ness.
 The second largest in Scotland by surface and the first one by volume, the loch is surrounded by low hills.

 I must admit that this was not my favorite loch.
-It gets very touristy but it is a lot less scenic because of the lower mountains, especially if you compare it to Loch Leven for example.
+It gets very touristy, but it is a lot less scenic because of the lower mountains, especially if you compare it to Loch Leven for example.

-The ruins of the Loch Ness castle are on a headland where the loch gets wider:
+The ruins of the Loch Ness Castle are on a headland where the loch gets wider:

 Access to Urquhart Castle